Generally, the intention is that

 unleash-server to v3 (which still supports v2 clients).
 After this is done, you should upgrade all your clients to v3.

 After upgrading all your clients, you should consider turning off legacy routes, used by v2 clients.
-Read more about this option in the Getting started guide.
+To do this, set the configuration option

 If you don't have a "migrations" table with 7 unique migrations you are affected by this.

 How to fix?

 Before starting unleash version 2 you have to run the SQL located under

 Using Unleash as a library and injecting your own config?
 Then you should know that we changed the